mcotdev/home_budget/README.md

 > Enter forecast length in years:

 The result will be a table on the command line and a streamlit line graph in your browser.

+Feel free to fork, change and improve it.